 Charter rate contracts

-Vessels without signed contracts in place at discharge have no revenue before a new contract is signed.
-Charter-related expenses incurred for vessels in the idle time are expensed.
+Vessels without signed contracts in place at discharge have no revenue until the signing of a new contract.
+Charter-related expenses for vessels during idle time are expensed as incurred.

 The Company accounts for long-term construction, engineering and project management contracts on the percentage-of-completion basis as costs are incurred.
 Under this method, when the outcome of a construction contract can be estimated reliably and it is probably that the contract will be profitable, contract revenue is recognized over the period of the contract by reference to the stage of completion.

-It is determined that profit on a contract is not able to be estimated reliably until progress has reached at least 25% completion.
+In the beginning phase of a project, the profit on a contract is not able to be estimated reliably until progress has reached at least 25% completion.
+Therefore, until an estimate of 25% complete is possible, only contract expenses are recognized, but no profit margin.
 Contract costs are recognized as expenses by reference to the stage of completion of the contract activity at the end of the reporting period.
-For projects that are expected to result in a loss, the total estimated loss is recognized immediately.

 Dividend income is recognized when the right to receive payment is established.